select2/select2/docs/pages/10.placeholders/docs.md

 });
 </script>

+> [!NOTE]
->>> Select2 uses the `placeholder` attribute on multiple select boxes, which requires IE 10+.
+> Select2 uses the `placeholder` attribute on multiple select boxes, which requires IE 10+.
 You can support it in older versions with [the Placeholders.js polyfill](https://github.com/jamesallardice/Placeholders.js).

 ## Default selection placeholders